RoboticManipulation/FoundationPoseROS2/README.md

 It is built on top of [FoundationPose](https://github.com/NVlabs/FoundationPose) and [live-pose](https://github.com/Kaivalya192/live-pose).

-The main advantages to the previous repositories and [isaac_ros_foundationpose](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation/tree/main/isaac_ros_foundationpose):
+The main advantages to the previous repositories
-1. ROS2-based real-time framework that works with 8GB GPU, unlike [isaac_ros_foundationpose](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation/tree/main/isaac_ros_foundationpose) which requires more than 64GB GPU.
+1. ROS2-based real-time framework that works with 8GB GPU
 2. SAM2-based automatic segmentation of the objects
 3. Multi-object pose estimation and tracking
 4. End-to-end assignment of object models with the segmented masks